Kong/docs.konghq.com/app/_hub/kong-inc/serverless-functions/index.md

     ...
     ```

-6. Test that our lua code will terminate the request when no header is passed:
+6. Test that our Lua code will terminate the request when no header is passed:

     ```bash
     curl -i -X GET http://localhost:8000/test